-Initial candidate checkpoint meeting prior to assessment

-You will attend an initial checkpoint meeting to:

-- understand the assessment to be completed - determine requirements and conditions for Task A (i.e. how portfolio will be kept; role of reflective log) - discuss and agree timeframe for opportunities to discuss your progress and have planning meetings. - Task A ongoing day-to-day activities
+- Initial Candidate checkpoint meeting prior to assessment - You will attend an initial checkpoint meeting to: - understand the assessment to be completed and the linkages between tasks - determine requirements and conditions for Task A (i.e. how portfolio will be kept; role of reflective log) - confirm the requirements for the observation(s) element (Task B), including consent - discuss and agree timeframe for opportunities to discuss your progress and have planning meetings. - Task A ongoing day-to-day activities

-Keep a reflective log and produce a portfolio of evidence - ongoing over the whole period of assessment
+Keep a reflective log and produce a portfolio of evidence - ongoing over the whole period of assessment.